 Weight loss is as much of, if not more of a mental challenge than a physical one.
-While you might not be able to think yourself think in the literal sense, your thoughts do have a strong influence on your success.
+While you might not be able to think yourself thin in the literal sense, your thoughts do have a strong influence on your success.
 Here are 10 thoughts to keep your mind right and help you lose weight.

 Today is the Day

-You can’t reach your goals if you never start.
-Tomorrow and Monday are popular days to start diets, but today is just as good as any other.
-Why not start now?
 One of the toughest aspects of a fitness program is simply starting one.
 Everyone wants to, but not everyone does.
 Stop thinking about starting one and actually start one.
 Be a doer.
 Flip the switch and make your next meal a healthy one.
 You can do it.

 My Friends Will Be a Positive Influence

-Surround yourself with people who will pick you up instead of put you down for your lifestyle choices.
-We are strongly influenced by the people closest to us.
 Don’t feel the need to explain your choices to those who don’t support you.
 Be your own person.
 You have to live with the consequences of your lifestyle choices.
 Do what makes you happy.
 If you’re not happy, the people around you aren’t happy either.

 That ______ is OK to Eat in Moderation

-Most people hear the word “diet” and they immediately feel deprived.
-There’s no need to feel this way.
-You can still eat all the things you love as part of your healthy lifestyle.
-As long as 90% of your life is healthy eating mixed in with 10% of pleasure foods, you’re going to be very successful.
-The problem lies in the lifestyles that are 90% pleasure eating mixed in with 10% healthy eating.
+As long as 80% of your life is healthy eating mixed in with 20% of “fun” foods, you’re going to be very successful.
+The problem lies in the lifestyles that are 80% pleasure eating mixed in with 20% healthy eating.
 Get the ratios right, and you can enjoy just about anything within your caloric limits.

 My Weight Will Fluctuate

 Weight loss isn’t linear.
 It does not go from point A to B in a straight line.
 Successful weight loss is one gigantic zig-zag.
-This is partly due to body function variations or one-off lifestyle events, but it’s also because weight is such a meaningless measurement.
-Try focusing more on fat loss and body composition.
-Measuring your progress this way will keep you motivated instead of getting you discouraged over a meaningless number on a scale.
+This is mostly due to body function variations, one-off lifestyle events, and water weight fluctuations.

 My Health is the Priority

 I want to look great, but I understand the ultimate goal is to be healthy.
 With good health comes a better body.
 You might have started your weight loss journey for any number of reasons.
 Maybe it was to have a certain body.
 Maybe it was to fit into particular clothes.
-These goals are fine to have, but eventually you come to realize that you just want to be healthy.
-With that mindset, you will achieve all the secondary satisfactions and benefits of a healthy lifestyle.

 I Need to Have Some Patience